ibm-cloud-docs/account/custom-dashboard.md

 ## Reorganizing your dashboard
 {: #reorg-dashboard}

 You can rearrange the widgets on your dashboard by grabbing a widget and moving it.
-For example, as an account owner, tracking who has access to your account might be a top priority for you.
+For example, as an account owner, tracking who has access to your account might be a high priority for you.
 You want these details to be displayed first on your dashboard, but you must scroll to find the User access widget.
 Grab the widget to move it to the beginning of your dashboard.